NCronJob-Dev/NCronJob/docs/advanced/dynamic-job-control.md

 That will prevent one job named `MyName` from being scheduled.

-In contrast disabling by type will disable all jobs of the given type (so zero to many jobs):
+In contrast disabling by type will disable all jobs of the given type.
+Unlike `RemoveJob`, both `DisableJob` and `EnableJob` throw an `InvalidOperationException` if no matching job is found, whether looked up by name or by type:

 ```csharp
 app.MapPut("/disable-job", (IRuntimeJobRegistry registry) =>